 Getting Started with Outrig

-Outrig is a debugging tool for Go programs, providing logs, goroutine monitoring, watches, and more, all with minimal setup.
+Outrig is a lightweight observability tool for Go programs, providing logs, goroutine monitoring, watches, and more, all with minimal setup.

 How It Works